 Verify that your account is covered by the free tier

-Open the Billing and Cost Management console, and then look for the Top Free Services by Usage table.
+Open the Billing and Cost Management console, and then choose Free Tier from the navigation pane.

 - If the table doesn't appear, then your account is no longer covered under the AWS Free Tier.
 You're billed at standard rates for any resources provisioned on your account.
 Delete, shut down, or terminate any resources that you don't want to keep or be billed for.

-- If the table appears, you see additional information about any services that you're using that aren't covered under the free tier.
+- If the table appears, then you see additional information about any services that you're using.
+This table also provides a Month-to-Date (MTD) actual usage percentage.